This post was updated from a previous post from June 2016.

 The truth is, your website is the face of your organization.
 Therefore, your page needs to directly reflect who you are as a nonprofit.
 It should be a well-oiled machine that directs visitors to accomplish tasks and convert potential donors.

 How do you approach your nonprofit supporters and community to donate towards an item that could be viewed more as an administrative cost rather than a cause/mission-related cost?
 Below we have listed various benefits and tips that a new website can bring when conversing with others who may be less enthusiastic about funding a project like this.
-Another option we recommend is checking out Wild Apricot's membership website free option they have pretty awesome membership website builder.
+Another option we recommend is checking out Wild Apricot's membership website free option as they have a pretty awesome membership website builder.

 What makes your new nonprofit website a long-term investment?